HaithamMubarak/BindJS/README.md

 # BindJS
 BindJS is an easy implementation for data binding either bidirectional or one-way binding.

-<p>BindJS helps you to focus your app logic and forget about data binding with ui dom elements with easy markup declarations: </p>
+BindJS helps you to focus your app logic and forget about data binding with ui dom elements with easy markup declarations:
 <ul>
   <li>BindJS supports bidirectional data binding and provides simple interface to access/update app data and ui preferences.</li>
   <li>BindJS supports one-way data binding with binding reference feature.</li>